enoch-sit/tool-chatbot-boilerplate/Design/Blueprints/AccountingServiceBluePrint.md

 };

 /**
- * Get usage statistics for a specific user (admin or supervisor only) */ export const getSpecificUserUsageStats = async (req: Request, res: Response) => {
+ * Get usage statistics for a specific user (admin and supervisor only) */ export const getSpecificUserUsageStats = async (req: Request, res: Response) => {
   try {